NFCC Public Safety Academy Enrolling Now

-Students can complete the Correctional Basic Recruit program in about five months (420 Clock Hours); the Cross-Over to Law Enforcement program in approximately seven months (489 Clock Hours); or get a Combined Corrections and Law Enforcement Basic Dual Certification in just over a year (909 Clock Hours or 13 Months).
-Classes are held Monday through Thursday from 6-11 p.m. at the NFCC Public Safety Academy complex on the NFCC campus in Madison, Fla.
+Students can complete the Correctional Basic Recruit program in about five months (420 Clock Hours); the Correctional Officer Cross-Over to Law Enforcement program in approximately seven months (515 Clock Hours); or the Corrections and Law Enforcement Basic Dual Certification in approximately 19 months (909 Clock Hours).
+The Law Enforcement Recruit Academy can be completed in about 11 months (770 Clock Hours).

 The NFCC Public Safety Academy is one of 40 criminal justice training centers approved by the Florida Criminal Justice Standards and Training Commission (CJSTC) to train basic recruits in law enforcement, corrections, recertification programs, and continuing workforce education.
 NFCC’s Correctional and Law Enforcement Basic Recruit programs prepare students for the certification exams required for all Florida officers.